instructian/art3870/topics.md

 #### week7  -  11/1/2016 - 11/3/2016

-><br>CSS Animation - sprites - bring sprite image strip,  what is JQuery and how do we use it?
+>CSS Animation - sprites - bring sprite image strip,  what is JQuery and how do we use it? <br>
-><br>Pinterest for Long Scrolling Site How to trigger animations using javascript and JQuery
+>Pinterest for Long Scrolling Site How to trigger animations using javascript and JQuery<br>
-><br>Lab 4 - Quotes Gallery, Personal Portfolio
+>Lab 4 - Quotes Gallery, Personal Portfolio

 #### week8  -  11/8/2016 - 11/10/2016